Zum Inhalt

 Using the filters you set here, you can control which iframes are blocked.
 For example, you can specify that all iframes except those from YouTube should be blocked.
 There are basically two options:

 If you select this option, all iframes that do not match an expression in the filter list will be blocked.
-If you enter YouTube there, for example, only the YouTube iframe will not be blocked, but all others will be (however, we do not recommend this approach specifically for YouTube!).
+If, for example, you enter “YouTube” there, only the YouTube iframe will not be blocked, but all others will be (however, we do not recommend this approach specifically for YouTube!).

 Blocklist-Mode

 In this option, no iframes are blocked unless they are listed here.
-If you enter YouTube there, only YouTube iframes will be blocked, but not all others.
-This method is particularly recommended if, for example, you use iframes in the checkout of your online store to display website functions.
-In some shop-systems, for instance, the selection of payment methods takes place within an iframe.
+If you enter “YouTube” there, only YouTube iframes will be blocked, but not all others.
+This method is particularly recommended if, for example, you use iframes in the checkout process of your online store to display website functions.
+In some shop-systems, for instance, the payment method selection takes place within an iframe.

 Filter

 To block or unblock an iframe, simply enter a short string from the URL.
-For example, enter "YouTube" to block all YouTube-iframes.
+For example, “YouTube” for all YouTube-iframes.
 If in doubt, test it briefly.
 Enter one entry per line.

 Thumbnails

-When embedding videos from major video portals like YouTube or Vimeo, screenshots of the videos are displayed as placeholder images on the page so that it’s easier to see exactly what’s happening in the video.
+When embedding videos from major video portals like YouTube or Vimeo, screenshots of the videos are displayed as thumbnails on the page so it’s easier to see exactly what’s happening in the video.
 The screenshot provided by the portal is used for this.

 The images are cached on the page so they don’t have to be reloaded every time the page is viewed.
 The cache expires after 8 days.
-If you want to clear the cache sooner, simply click the “-r Clear Cache” button.
+If you want to clear the cache sooner, simply click the “-” button to clear the cache.

-To ensure that iframes can also be enabled directly via the "-" cookie banner, you must enter a corresponding expression in the "Block iframes containing the following text" field under "Embedments & Cookies" for the respective embedment.
+To ensure that iframes can also be enabled directly via the "-" banner, you must enter an appropriate expression in the "Block iframes containing the following text" field under "Embeddings & Cookies" for the respective embedding.

 As an example, we want to block the following iframe: